To learn more about the process for course registration for Winter 2016, be sure to review all of the information below carefully!

 A. For quick, general questions relating to registration and other processes, Add/Drop forms, Permissions, Standard Letter Requests, etc., please stop by W3700 during office hours (Monday - Friday, 8 a.m.-5 p.m.), or contact our main office at 734-647-4933 or email@example.com.

-If you have questions regarding course selection or degree requirements, please contact an Academic Advisor or schedule an appointment with an Academic Advisor through our Academic Counseling appointment system.
-You can also meet with an advisor during Academic Advising Drop-in hours (Monday and Tuesday, 10 a.m.-12 p.m.; Wednesday and Thursday 2-4 p.m. in W3700) for quick advising questions.
+If you have questions regarding course selection or degree requirements, please contact an Academic Advisor or schedule an appointment with an Academic Advisor through our Academic Advising appointment system.
+You can also meet with an advisor during Academic Advising drop-in hours (Tuesdays and Wednesdays 1:00-2:00 PM in W3700) for quick advising questions.

 Most information about Ross classes, registration processes, and resources are available on iMpact.
 Use the search bar on the top right of the page to find specific information.